content snare

 Development Framework

-All server side software is scanned regularly (at least monthly) to test for common and 0-day security vulnerabilities within the software framework and libraries used.
+All server side software is scanned in real time to test for common and 0-day security vulnerabilities within the software framework and libraries used.
 All vulnerable libraries are replaced or patched to ensure the vulnerabilities are removed

 The latest framework versions are also used on both client and server applications ensuring the latest security principals are adopted.